FASFA: February 1

 - Married couples who file separate tax returns.

-- If the tax filer is married to someone other than the individual included on the 2014 joint tax return.
+- If the tax filer is married to someone other than who they were married to on the last day of the tax year (for tax returns being used on the FAFSA).

 - If an amended return was filed.